lihaoyi/Metascala/readme.md

 Metascala is a tiny [metacircular](http://en.wikipedia.org/wiki/Metacircular) [Java Virtual Machine (JVM)](http://en.wikipedia.org/wiki/Jvm) written in the [Scala](http://en.wikipedia.org/wiki/Scala_(programming_language)) programming language.
 Metascala is less than 3000 lines of plain Scala, while being complete enough that it is able to interpret itself metacircularly (and rather slowly!).
 Being written in Scala and compiled to [Java bytecode](http://en.wikipedia.org/wiki/Java_bytecode), the Metascala JVM requires a host JVM in order to run.

-The point of Metascala is to have a toy platform to experiment with the JVM: a 3000 Lines of Code (LOC) JVM written in Scala is probably much more approachable than the 250,000 lines of C/C++ which make up [HotSpot](http://openjdk.java.net/groups/hotspot/), the standard implementation.
-Implementing [continuations](http://en.wikipedia.org/wiki/Continuation)?
-You could be done in an afternoon!
-[Isolates](http://www.javalobby.org/java/forums/t105978.html)?
-[Threadlocal Heaps](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.2.7362)?
-[Value Classes](https://blogs.oracle.com/jrose/entry/value_types_in_the_vm)?
-Each of these would probably take less than 50 LOC to implement.
+The point of Metascala is to have a toy platform to experiment with the JVM: a 3000 Lines of Code (LOC) JVM written in Scala is probably much more approachable than the 250,000 lines of C/C++ which make up [HotSpot](http://openjdk.java.net/groups/hotspot/), the standard implementation, and more amenable to implementing fun features like [continuations](http://en.wikipedia.org/wiki/Continuation), [isolates](http://www.javalobby.org/java/forums/t105978.html) or [Value Classes](https://blogs.oracle.com/jrose/entry/value_types_in_the_vm).

 Getting Started
 ---------------